 The most vulnerable in society regularly struggle for access to a clean, safe, and healthy environment.
 The St. Louis region is home to some of the most egregious social and environmental disparities in the nation.
-“Environmental justice” represents one term used to describe a movement to help ensure a better, more sustainable quality of life for the present and future generations in a just and equitable manner.
+“Environmental justice” represents one term used to describe a movement to ensure a better, more sustainable quality of life for present and future generations in a just and equitable manner.

 Interested in taking a course exploring environmental and/or social justice issues?
 Browse options using the link below.

 Faculty & Staff

 Browse faculty and staff members who are teaching and researching topics related to the intersection of environmental and social justice.

 Learn about a range of projects and programs helping to address social and environmental challenges.

 Join other students engaged in environmental justice issues on the WashU campus and in the community.